Global Deep Forecasting with Patient-Specific Pharmacokinetics: Introduction

+Consider the task of blood glucose monitoring for patients with Type-1 Diabetes Mellitus (T1DM) or insulin-dependent T2DM patients who must regularly monitor and regulate their blood glucose levels.
+Careful and prompt administration of insulin and intake of carbohydrates is required to prevent hyper- and hypoglycemic events, which account for numerous hospital admissions annually, and can cause irreversible organ damage or, in severe cases, be fatal.
+A 2016 report estimated that hypoglycemia causes approximately 100,000 emergency department (ED) visits per year due to insulin-related errors, with nearly one-third resulting in hospitalization \citep{hypoglycemia2014geller}.
+Another study reports that in 2014, there were 184,255 ED visits and in-patient U.S. hospital admissions for diabetic ketoacidosis (DKA), often associated with hyperglycemia, with 70.6\% occurring in T1DM patients \citep{dka2020benoit}.
+Another study reported a trend toward increasing hospitalizations for DKA in T1DM patients from 2008 to 2018 \citep{dka2021kchloo}.

+For healthcare challenges like this, advanced forecasting technologies can help patients and clinicians monitor, anticipate, and proactively address emerging abnormalities to prevent adverse events.
+However, accurate forecasting requires models that can leverage exogenous information, such as treatments, while capturing latent treatment kinetics and their effects to generate reliable forecast trajectories.
+To address this, we propose a hybrid model that integrates cohort-level information with patient-specific pharmacokinetics to improve the prediction of blood glucose responses to treatment.

-\begin{itemize} \item \textbf{Pharmacokinetic Encoder.} We introduce a novel architecture module that generates plasma drug concentration profiles to capture time-dependent medication treatment effects. \item \textbf{Hybrid Global-Local Architecture.} We bolster global architectures (with parameters shared across patients) with a learnable patient-specific pharmacokinetic encoder. \item \textbf{State-of-the-Art Results.} We obtain significant accuracy improvements on a large scale simulated and real-world blood glucose forecasting datasets. \end{itemize}
+The main contributions of this paper are: \begin{enumerate}[(i)] \item \textbf{Hybrid Global-Local Architecture.} We bolster global architectures (with parameters shared across patients) with a learnable, patient-specific encoder. \item \textbf{Pharmacokinetic (PK) Encoder.} We introduce a novel deep learning model-agnostic module that generates plasma concentration profiles to capture time-dependent treatment effects. \item \textbf{Multiple Dose Effects Framework.} We provide a computationally efficient framework for encoding the effects of multiple doses.
+We verify this approach mathematically under the assumption of linear pharmacokinetics. \item \textbf{State-of-the-Art Results.} We obtain significant accuracy improvements on large-scale simulated and real-world patient blood glucose forecasting datasets. \end{enumerate}